jakubMitura14/win_app/README.md

 ## Troubleshooting

-### Version Compatibility Issues
-If you encounter errors like:
-- "unexpected keyword argument 'scroll'"
-- "colors enum is deprecated"

-These are typically caused by version mismatches.
-Try the following:
-1. Make sure you've installed the exact versions specified above
-2. Update your code if using newer Flet versions (changing lowercase "colors" to uppercase "Colors")
-3. Reinstall packages if needed

 ### If Some Fields Are Not Visible
 - Make sure to scroll down to see all fields and controls
 - You can resize the window to make more content visible